HRDC-Bozeman/Data-Coordinator-Docs/Instructions/universalintake.md

 [\[Back to Top\]](#table-of-contents)

 An Assessment is simply a collection of data made by a specific program on a specific date.
 The assessments that you completed as part of the intake process are known as "At Entry" assessments, but there are also "During", "At Exit", and "Annual" assessments.
 To review a client's assessment history use the [Assessment Summary](../Forms/1000000256.md) form from the left navigation bar.
 This form displays the date of the assessment, the assessment type, who collected the information, and for which program it was collected.
 Clicking the Action Gear on a row will allow you to review responses to specific assessment questions.

+- The [HUD Assessment](../Forms/1000000248.md) collects data on things like housing status, non-cash benefits received, employment status, and more.
+You will have to complete the HUD Assessment for each enrolled member, but not all family members will be asked the same questions.
+- The [Financial Assessment](../Forms/1000000145.md) collects data on household income and its sources.
+Check each row that applies, enter the amount, and the interval.
+There are additional fields to record how and when the data was verified, but they are not required.
+- The [Chronic Homelessness](../Forms/1000000262.md)" collects more detailed information about the housing status of each family member.
+Data entered on this form determines if a client meets the HUD definition for chronic homelessness.

 ### Updating Client Assessments